-- 1. ADOPTS the Recommendation on Performance Standards for Shipborne MF Radio Installations Capable of Voice Communication and Digital Selective Calling set out in the Annex to the present resolution; - 2.
-RECOMMENDS Governments to ensure that shipborne MF radio installations capable of voice communication and digital selective calling, which will form part of the GMDSS: - (a) if installed on or after 23 November 1996, conform to performance standards not inferior to those specified in the Annex to this resolution, - (b) if installed before 23 November 1996, conform to performance standards not inferior to those specified in the Annex to resolution A.610(15); - 3.
-REQUESTS the Maritime Safety Committee to keep these Performance Standards under review and to adopt amendments thereto, as necessary.
+1. ADOPTS the Recommendation on Performance Standards for Shipborne MF/HF Radio Installations Capable of Voice Communication, Narrow-Band Direct-Printing and Digital Selective Calling set out in the Annex to the present resolution;

-I:\ASSEMBLY\19\RES\804
+2. RECOMMENDS Governments to ensure that shipborne MF/HF radio installations capable of voice communication, narrow-band direct-printing and digital selective calling which will form part of the GMDSS:

+(a) if installed on or after 23 November 1996, conform to performance standards not inferior to those specified in the Annex to the present resolution;

+I:\ASSEMBLY\19\RES\806.